Advanced BioTech Solutions for Healthcare

 Former Master and Undergrad Students

-Jane Healy, Jake Saccoccio, Aditi Dave, Akhila Konda, Arushi Sharma, Chinmayee Sharma, Sneha Yadav, Shreya Nelson Singh, Yuntong Wang, Zhi Lin Shen, Millicent Gabriel, Awdhoot Godbole, Radhika Kulkarni, Ria Rajesh Bedi, Xinyi Shao, Suchitra Ramesh, Supriya Nagarajan, Viren BhatiaMichael Gray, Amey Gaikwad, Seamus McKenney, Kristy Fang, Sai Mynampati, Abhishek Chiyyeadu, Sayalee Potdar, Sneha Pawar, Rucha Adhav, Chanchal Rathi, Himali Shroff, Chaitra Belgur, Dipen Parande, Vinny Motwani, Abhinav Gupta, Sneha Varghese, Dishant Patel, Harnil Shah, Micah AmdurClark
+Anna Muranova, Jane Healy, Jake Saccoccio, Aditi Dave, Akhila Konda, Arushi Sharma, Chinmayee Sharma, Sneha Yadav, Shreya Nelson Singh, Yuntong Wang, Zhi Lin Shen, Millicent Gabriel, Awdhoot Godbole, Radhika Kulkarni, Ria Rajesh Bedi, Xinyi Shao, Suchitra Ramesh, Supriya Nagarajan, Viren BhatiaMichael Gray, Amey Gaikwad, Seamus McKenney, Kristy Fang, Sai Mynampati, Abhishek Chiyyeadu, Sayalee Potdar, Sneha Pawar, Rucha Adhav, Chanchal Rathi, Himali Shroff, Chaitra Belgur, Dipen Parande, Vinny Motwani, Abhinav Gupta, Sneha Varghese, Dishant Patel, Harnil Shah, Micah AmdurClark, Gillian Snyder, Allen Guo, Deborah Effiong, Sharon Berman

 Latest news

-Associate Professor Dr. Tania Konry has been appointed as the new Assistant Dean for Research in the SOPPS.
+Associate Professor Dr. Tania Konry has been appointed as the new Assistant Dean for Research in the SOPPS effective 2022.

 Dr. Tania Konry will serve as a member of the executive leadership team of the SOPPS and be responsible for providing administrative oversight and coordination for all activities pertaining to the research enterprise, and for enhancing and marketing the research reputation of the SOPPS at Bouvé College of Health Sciences and beyond by developing and implementing strategic initiatives to promote and sustain a culture of scholarship, research productivity and collegiality within the SOPPS and across the College and University.